sara-sabr/ITStrategy/_posts/en/2021-06-02-stats-digial-policy-instruments.md

 ---
 layout: post
-title: "A CIO is accountable for 303 requirements"
+title: "The CIO and DOCS are accountable for 480 requirements"
 ref: stats-digital-policy-instruments
 lang: en
 author: "Rémy Bernard, in collaboration with the IT Strategy team"